 You will spend more time on marketing your service than on any other aspect if you are going to succeed.
 The future of local services, or any local niche for that matter, is on the net.
-Don't waste your money on stagnant Yellow Page ads...a Site Build It!
+Don't waste your money on stagnant Yellow Page ads...a Solo Build It!
 Web site costs far less and gives you total control on how you market your Professional Organizing Service.

 Download the Service Sellers Masters Course.
 Print it out and put it in a binder.
 Grab your favorite beverage and read your PO Guide and the SSMC from cover to cover.
 When you finish your first read-through of each, it's time to start!

 Follow each of these, step-by-step doing what makes sense for your Organizing Niche.
 If you are still unsure about starting a Professional Organizing Service after this research, then perhaps there is another niche calling you and this is just part of the journey.